mrkarkihere/LLaVA-NICU-Prototype/pahse2_trials.md

 # TRIAL 5 (INCORRECT)
 **PROMPT (Drying2 video):**
 Identify the single main medical procedure being performed.
 If it matches one of these key actions (positive pressure ventilation, chest compressions, Endotracheal intubation, Drying, Pulse Oximeter, Reposition, Suction, Umbilical Venous Catheter), name it.
-If not, respond 'No match'.

 **RESPONSE:**
 The main medical procedure being performed in the image is Endotracheal intubation.

 # TRIAL 6 (CORRECT)
 **PROMPT (ETT2 video):**
 Identify the single main medical procedure being performed.
 If it matches one of these key actions (positive pressure ventilation, chest compressions, Endotracheal intubation, Drying, Pulse Oximeter, Reposition, Suction, Umbilical Venous Catheter), name it.
-If not, respond 'No match'.

 **RESPONSE:**
 The main medical procedure being performed in the image is Endotracheal intubation.